What Is So Great about Espresso?

 One more piece of advice.
 If you think that espresso is the perfect way to caffeinate faster or more efficient, then espresso is not for you.
 You’ll only end up jittery and you will not enjoy your coffee.
 You can get a similar caffeination with any other coffee, just drink more of it.
 What is great about espresso are the flavors and the aroma.
 The caffeine kick is just an added benefit.

 If you truly want to understand espresso, you will have to experience a few great shots, and the taste and aroma will convert you.
-You will need to get past your daily coffee routine, at the end of the day, is just a habit.
+You will need to get past your daily coffee routine, at the end of the day, coffee taste is just a habit.

-If you don't like black coffee in general, just cheat a little.
+If you don’t like black coffee in general, just cheat a little.
 Espresso is great on its own, and you can add a small quantity of sugar, if you like.
-However, espresso is the base for many milk and coffee beverages, such as and latte.
+However, espresso is the base for many milk and coffee beverages, such as cappuccino and latte.
 Cheat your way into liking espresso and coffee.

 I personally recommend the stronger espresso drinks, as you can still appreciate the espresso taste.
 Espresso con panna, cappuccino, or flat white are the best.
 When you get used to the taste, you can even try the espresso macchiato.

 One more thing about drinking espresso.
 There is a lot of information on the Internet about drinking espresso like an Italian, and how Italians chug and espresso shot at the local cafe and they continue their day.
 Espresso must be savored, even if you drink it fast, you have to take a bit of time.
 Do not chug your espresso, please.
 Even if you are in a hurry, sip it.
-Take a it in a few sips if it's a single shot.
+Take it in a few sips if it’s a single shot.
 The smaller sips will reveal the real taste of espresso.
-My double shots get cold many times, and they taste great.
+My double shots get cold many times, and they still taste great.

 How Is Espresso Brewing Different from other Brewing Methods?